yuxuantaoisak/unit_3/Project/README.md

 ![Blank diagram - Color (5)](https://github.com/yuxuantaoisak/unit_3/assets/144768397/97624cde-ed2b-44e0-99b9-1a99c1ecf4f3)

+_Fig.
+6_

-The get_items method is used to get all the items from the database in order to generate the dropdown menu used when the user selects which item to add to the order in AddOrder class.
+In *Fig. 6*, The get_items method is used to get all the items from the database in order to generate the dropdown menu used when the user selects which item to add to the order in AddOrder class.
 The method first connects to the database, defines items as the result of the search, and menu_items as an empty list.
 Then it uses a for loop to get all the names of the item from the item variable.
 Another for loop is used to generate a dicitonary for the dropdown menu with all the names appended.
 Finally, a dropdown menu will pop up, allowing the user to select an item.